-It is not uncommon for a cockapoo, like other dogs, to pay a lot of attention to his or her body.
-Self-grooming and licking, as well as chewing or gnawing at itches, mats and knots in their coat are all normal behaviour.
-What if you notice your cockapoo chewing regularly at its own paws?
+Like other dogs, it is not uncommon for a cockapoo to pay a lot of attention to his or her body.
+Self-grooming and licking, chewing or gnawing at itches, mats and knots in their coat is all normal behaviour.
+What if you notice your cockapoo regularly chewing at its paws?
 It could be a sign of something seriously wrong with your dog.
 Often, finding the root cause of the chewing and resolving it will stop your dog from wanting to chew at its paws.

-Even if it’s not caused by a specific trigger, it could be the start of a problematic habit that will be hard to stop the longer they are allowed to do it without having it checked out.
-To help you understand what you could be dealing with, in the following post, we are going to look at the most common reasons why cockapoos and other dogs chew at their own paws.
+Even if a specific trigger does not cause it, it could start a problematic habit that will be hard to stop the longer they are allowed to do it without having it checked out.
+To help you understand what you could be dealing with, in the following post, we will look at the most common reasons why cockapoos and other dogs chew at their paws.

-Like so many unwanted behaviours, when your dog is chewing regularly at their paws it could be a sign that they are stressed.
-The problem with stress being the cause is that is an umbrella term that can describe a variety of manifestations and ways your dog could act.
+Like so many unwanted behaviours, your dog regularly chewing at their paws could signify that they are stressed.
+The problem with stress being the cause is that it is an umbrella term that can describe a variety of manifestations and ways your dog could act.

-However, if there has been a lot of upheaval or major changes in your house or things have been happening that your dog finds upsetting or even confusing, and they start chewing and licking at their paws.
+However, if there has been a lot of upheaval or major changes in your house or things have been happening that your dog finds upsetting or confusing, they start chewing and licking at their paws.
 Stress could be the cause.
-Has a new member of the family come along, either a baby or another dog or animal?
-Has a lot of decorating, renovating or even just rearranging work gone on?
+Has a new family member, either a baby or another dog or animal, come along?
+Has a lot of decorating, renovating, or rearranging work gone on?
 Or maybe you have moved to a new home?
-All of these are potential stressors that could be at the root of your cockapoo’s unwanted biting and chewing.
+These stressors could be the root of your cockapoo’s unwanted biting and chewing.

 Cockapoos, as a lively and energetic breed, need a lot of stimulation throughout the day.
-If they don’t get that stimulation they can react in a variety of different ways to boredom.
-Chewing or biting at a specific part of their skin, on their paws, for instance, is a common occurrence.
+If they don’t get that stimulation, they can react in various ways to boredom.
+Chewing or biting at a specific part of their skin, on their paws, for instance, is common.
 Think of it as being similar to humans who chew the skin around their nails or bite their nails.

 Pain or Injuries

-When your cockapoo has injured themselves or hurt themselves by getting a minor sprain or overextending themselves or their legs are hurting in other ways, it’s not always obvious.
-There is not always a physical, noticeable indication that there is a problem.
-Your dog, though, will still be experiencing the pain and discomfort.
-Which can lead to him or her limping, resting on their foot a bit more than usual or even licking and chewing at the aching area.
+When your cockapoo has injured themselves or hurt themselves by getting a minor sprain or overextending themselves, or their legs are hurting in other ways, it’s not always obvious.
+There is not always a physical, noticeable indication of a problem.
+Your dog, though, will still be experiencing the pain and discomfort, which can lead to him or her limping, resting on their foot a bit more than usual, or even licking and chewing at the aching area.

 If your cockapoo has something stuck in its paw, like a thorn in the paw pad or some other kind of foreign body, this can be annoying and painful for your four-legged buddy.
-When you see your dog chewing excessively and biting constantly at their foot, it’s a good idea to take a look and see if you can spot anything.
-You must realise you may not be able to spot anything by just looking.
-Thorns can make their way inside the paw pad with only a small section or nothing at all visible.
+When you see your dog chewing excessively and constantly biting at their foot, it’s a good idea to look and see if you can spot anything.
+You must realise you cannot spot anything by just looking.
+Thorns can make their way inside the paw pad with only a tiny section or nothing visible.

-Therefore, if you think your cockapoo may have some kind of foreign body stuck in its paw, it’s a good idea to go to your vet to have him or she checked out.
+Therefore, if you think your cockapoo may have some foreign body stuck in its paw, it’s a good idea to go to your vet to have him or her checked out.

 Your cockapoo can develop allergies caused by various triggers like food, environmental toxins and lots more.
-These can lead to your dog developing a variety of symptoms such as irritated or itchy skin, digestive upsets, and other hay fever-like symptoms.
+These can lead to your dog developing various symptoms, such as irritated or itchy skin, digestive upsets, and other hay fever-like symptoms.

 When dogs develop unhealthy habits like persistent chewing at their paws, it can be very stressful and upsetting for us owners.
-It is important not to panic though or to get angry or frustrated with your pooch.
-Remember, they may be feeling distressed, have an invisible injury, allergies or just be bored.
+It is important not to panic or get angry or frustrated with your pup.
+Remember, they may feel distressed, have an invisible injury or allergies or just be bored.
 Whatever the reason for them doing it is not just to be naughty and give you stress.

-Try to identify the cause, using the guide above as a starting point.
+Try to identify the cause using the guide above as a starting point.
 If you are stumped or have found the root cause but can’t resolve it, it’s time to go to the vet.
-Your vet will be able to assess your cockapoo and as well as help with the treatment of the root cause, and provide assistance and recommendations to help your cockapoo get out of their unhealthy habit.
+Your vet will be able to assess your cockapoo, help with the treatment of the root cause, and provide assistance and recommendations to help your cockapoo get out of its unhealthy habit.